truenas/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/ReplicationWithEncryptionSCALE.md

    h.
 (Optional) Enter a name for the snapshot in **Task Name**.
       SCALE populates this field with the default name using the source and destination paths separated by a hyphen, but this default can make locating the snapshot in destination dataset a challenge.
-      To make it easier to find the snapshot, give it name easy for you to identify.
+      To make it easier to find the snapshot, give it a name that is easy for you to identify.
 For example, a replicated task named *dailyfull* for a full file system snapshot taken daily.

 {{< include file="/content/_includes/ReplicationScheduleAndRetentionSteps.md" type="page" >}}